Antibody Response and Neutrophil Mediation of Chlamydia trachomatis infections

 Andzoa N. Jamus

-Zoe E. Wilton
+Zoe E. R. Wilton

-We are using virus-like particles (VLPs) derived from small RNA bacteriophages as antigen-display platforms for Chlamydia trachomatis vaccines.
 We identify antigens of interest that are important for Chlamydia trachomatis infection, display them on VLPs using a variety of molecular biology techniques, and then test them for their immunogenicity and ability to elicit antibodies that can block Chlamydia trachomatis infection.

 Funding